mdn/content/files/en-us/mozilla/firefox/experimental_features/index.md

 The {{jsxref("ArrayBuffer.prototype.transfer()")}} and {{jsxref("ArrayBuffer.prototype.transferToFixedLength()")}} methods are used to [transfer ownership](/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer#transferring_arraybuffers) of memory from one {{jsxref("ArrayBuffer")}} to another.
 The `transferToFixedLength()` method always creates a fixed length buffer, while `transfer()` may create a variable buffer, but only if the original buffer had a variable length.
-After transfer the original buffer is detached from the original memory and hence unusable; the state can be checked using {{jsxref("ArrayBuffer.prototype.detached")}}.
+After transfer, the original buffer is detached from the original memory and hence unusable; the state can be checked using {{jsxref("ArrayBuffer.prototype.detached")}}.
 (See [Firefox bug 1841113](https://bugzil.la/1841113) for more details.)

 <table>